obiba/opal-doc/web-user-guide/projects/tables.rst

     - | Opal is able to detect new or updated data, relying on entity identifier and some timestamps.
 By default the data import is not
       | incremental, i.e. already existing data will be overridden.
   * - Limit
     - A maximum number of data rows to be imported.
-Combined with the  option, this allow to import small chunks of dataIncrementalat a time.
+Combined with the  option, this allow to import small chunks of data at a time.
   * - Identifier Mapping
     - | If an identifiers mapping is selected, each participant identifier encountered in the imported datasource is expected to be one of
       | the identifiers registered for this mapping.
 Depending on the identifiers mapping strategy the import could fail:

-      * Each identifiers must be mapped prior importation (default): the import will fail if an imported identifier does not have acorresponding system identifier for the selected mapping
+      * Each identifiers must be mapped prior importation (default): the import will fail if an imported identifier does not have corresponding system identifier for the selected mapping
-      * Ignore unknown identifiers at import: only data with identifier having a corresponding system identifier in the selected mappingwill be imported
+      * Ignore unknown identifiers at import: only data with identifier having a corresponding system identifier in the selected mapping will be imported
-      * Generate a system identifier for each unknown imported identifiers: a system identifier will be generated for each unknownimported identifier
+      * Generate a system identifier for each unknown imported identifiers: a system identifier will be generated for each unknown imported identifier

       | If no identifiers mapping is selected, the participant identifiers are imported as-is.
-Unknown participant identifiers will beautomatically added in Opal.
+Unknown participant identifiers will be automatically added in Opal.

 Export Data
 ~~~~~~~~~~~